 It was supposed to be a memorable, fall camping trip with the family.

 And it was.
 Until the blizzard came, that is.
-My family and I had been taking yearly, summer camping trips since the time are youngest child was three years old.
-Between baseball games, dance recitals, and everything in between, however, we didn't have time for the annual escape to the Great Outdoors until mid-October rolled around.
+My family and I had been taking yearly, summer camping trips since the time our youngest child was three years old.
+Between baseball games, dance recitals, and everything in between, however, we didn’t have time for the annual escape to the Great Outdoors until mid-October rolled around.

 While I thought it would be a great opportunity to enjoy the cooler weather and the brilliant color of the leaves, when the temperatures dropped into the high 20´s and snow began to fall on our first night in the wild, I quickly realized that we were in for a long night.

 What follows is a list of the absolutely best tent brands currently on the market as researched by a guy who personally knows the angst of putting his family through a night of relative misery due to a failing tent in some harsh weather conditions.
 While the best tent for you will depend on whether you´re planning to summit Everest or simply heading to the nearest KOA campground, I’ve got the lowdown on the tent brands that are best for every type of camper and for every budget.

 What is the best camping tent to buy?
 Here are my top choices: